tresoldi/gled/pipeline/README.md

 $ python 01_prepare_data.py
 ```

-The second and most computationally intensive script (probably taking
+The second and most computationally intensive script (potentially taking
-several hours to finish) will perform the
+days to finish) will perform the
 cognate detection using the extended LexStat method here presented, taking
 the preprocessed data from `data/` and writing the results in the
 `cluster/` directory.
 As mentioned above, this can executed with only